Skip to Content

 You won’t believe how easy it is to make your own mouse pad!
 A DIY mouse pad is such a budget friendly project, and you can customize it any way you like with your favorite scrapbook paper.
 Learn how to do it here.

 Skills Required: Beginner.
-The process is really simple – you’ll need to be able to cut paper and spread Mod Podge.
-This is a great craft for adults, older children, teens, tweens, girls, boys, etc.
+The process is really simple – you’ll need to be able to cut paper and apply Mod Podge.
+This is a great craft for adults, teens and tweens, girls, boys, etc.

 You can trace your circle on the cardboard with a plate or other circular item.
 You’ll want to use a sharp cutting knife so that you have clean edges.

-Are you ready to learn how to make your own mouse pad?
+Are you ready to learn how to make a mouse pad?
 Keep reading!
+Here’s what you’re going to need.

 Gather These Supplies